-Affordability is one of the primary reasons that families hire a private care assistant, as agency workers tend to be more expensive.
-A private care assistant independently sets their hourly rate and agrees that directly with the family depending on the nature of the care required.
-Most families find that privately hired CNAs or HHAs are just as experienced as agency care assistants, but less expensive.
+Affordability is one of the primary reasons that families tend to hire private care providers, as agency workers tend to be more expensive.
+Private care provider independently sets their hourly rate and agrees that directly with the family depending on the nature of the care required.
+Most families find that privately found CNAs or HHAs are just as experienced as agency care assistants, but less expensive.

 If you’re searching for care at home, this handy list of questions and tips may help you to find the best care provider for your needs.

 It’s important to find out exactly what care will be provided, and this should be documented in a written care plan.
 This is important so that all parties understand exactly what’s needed and how often.
 For example, is a home visit carried out so that all the person’s relevant care needs, wishes, and abilities are well understood.
-It’s important that the person is comfortable with the in-home care that is going to be provided, so the care plan should include details of all the tasks required of the carer.
+It’s important that the person is comfortable with the in-home care that is going to be provided, so the care plan should include details of all the tasks required of the service provider.
 It should also be regularly reviewed and updated as circumstances change.

 Visit reports are important for several reasons.
-For family members, they provide peace of mind that care is being provided according to the agreed care plan, and that the person receiving care is being well looked after.
+For family members, they provide peace of mind that care is being provided according to the agreed care plan and that the person receiving care is being well looked after.
 But visit reports also provide a reference point for changes to the care plan if they’re needed.
 Visit reports also provide useful reference notes for healthcare professionals such as GPs or hospital staff, should they be required, for example confirming what mediation was taken at what time or when foods or liquids were last consumed.

-Depending on the type of home care provider you opt for, the cost of care will vary but you can usually assume £18 – £25 per hour is about the average.
+Depending on the type of home care provider you opt for, the cost of care will vary but you can usually assume 30$ – 40$ per hour is about the average.
 You may qualify for financial support or help from your local authority, so it’s best to begin by contacting your local adult social care team to request a needs assessment so you know what help might be available.